An Operational Framework for Nonclassicality in Quantum Communication Networks: Methods

 \subsubsection{Quantum Network Variational Ans\"{a}tze}

-A quantum communication network can be represented by a quantum circuit that simulates its behavior.
+A quantum network's causal structure and communication resources can be represented as a quantum circuit that simulates the network's behavior.
+The quantum circuit can be run using either quantum hardware or a classical simulator\footnote{This work evaluates quantum circuits on a laptop computer using Pennylane's \texttt{"default.qubit"} simulator \cite{bergholm2018pennylane}. }.
 Although quantum circuits are restricted to unitary operations, auxiliary qubits can be used to implement density matrix state preparations, CPTP maps, and POVM measurements.
 Additionally, local operations and classical communication (LOCC) can be simulated using midcircuit measurements to condition future gate operations (see Fig.~\ref{fig:device_circuit_parameterization}.d).
-If a hardware platform does not support midcircuit measurements, then the deferred measurement principle can be used to replace LOCC with controlled unitary operations \cite{nielsen_chuang2009} (see Fig.~\ref{fig:device_circuit_parameterization}.e-f).
+If a hardware platform does not support midcircuit measurements, then the deferred measurement principle can be used to represent LOCC as controlled unitary operations \cite{nielsen_chuang2009} (see Fig.~\ref{fig:device_circuit_parameterization}.e-f).

 We parameterize the quantum circuit that simulates a quantum network as $U^{\Net}(\vec{\theta}_{\xv})$ where the parameters $\vec{\theta}_{\xv}\subseteq \vec{\theta}\in\reals^{M}$ vary the operations applied in the network and $\vec{\theta}_{\xv}$ denotes the network's parameters given the input $\vec{x}\in\vec{\mc{X}}$.
 Since a subset of the qubits in the quantum circuit model will be measured, we can express the state prior to measurement as